Robert Buettner: Critical opinion

 The Washington Post and The Denver Post favorably compared Buettner's debut novel, Orphanage, to Robert Heinlein's 1959 classic Starship Troopers, to which the author has written that Orphanage is a deliberate literary homage to Robert Heinlein, and also to Joe Haldeman.

-Tor.com Other critics have compared Buettner's books favorably to the work of "Golden Age" science fiction writers Poul Anderson, Andre Norton, H. Beam Piper, L. Sprague de Camp, to recent writers Joe Haldeman and John Scalzi, and to such diverse artists as Miguel de Cervantes, Monty Python and P. G. Wodehouse.
+Other critics have compared Buettner's books favorably to the work of "Golden Age" science fiction writers Poul Anderson, Andre Norton, H. Beam Piper, L. Sprague de Camp, to recent writers Joe Haldeman and John Scalzi, and to such diverse artists as Miguel de Cervantes, Monty Python and P. G. Wodehouse.

 Buettner was nominated for the Quill Award for Best New Writer in 2005.
 Orphanage was nominated for the Quill Award as best science fiction/fantasy/horror novel of 2004, and has recently been described as "one of the great works of modern military science fiction."

 Buettner's novel Balance Point was also reviewed favorably.

-Publishers Weekly said his 2017 novel, "The Golden Gate" was a lavishly detailed narrative...[that] reverberates with current concerns over life extension [and its ] underlying mystery and unpredictability keep the pages turning."
+Publishers Weekly said his 2017 novel, The Golden Gate, "was a lavishly detailed narrative...[that] reverberates with current concerns over life extension [and its] underlying mystery and unpredictability keep the pages turning."
 The science fiction review Tangent called it an "entertaining, thought-provoking read smartly-told...with just the right touches of SF, history, and science."